kylejones200/psis_4700_applied_ai/webslides/topic_AI-Buzzwords-That-Have-Already-Aged.md

 ## The Rise of Standards

-Open protocols replaced custom code.
+Open protocols replaced custom code
-MCP lets any AI tool ask for context in a standard way.
+MCP lets any AI tool ask for context in a standard way
-Function calling became part of the model itself.
+Function calling became part of the model itself
 RAG evolved into structured retrieval pipelines

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.